Alex Hornibrook

-Alex Hornibrook is a former American football quarterback.
+Alex Hornibrook (born January 19, 1997) is an American former college football quarterback.
 The West Chester, Pennsylvania, native attended Malvern Preparatory School and originally committed to the University of Pittsburgh before attending Wisconsin.
 On March 10, 2019, Hornibrook announced his decision to transfer to Florida State University for his final season of eligibility as an NCAA graduate transfer.
 After college he played one season for the Jousters of The Spring League.

-High school career
+Early life

 As a junior at Malvern Preparatory School, Hornibrook would study extra film and conduct offensive meetings without the help of a coach.
 As a senior, there was a coaching/offense change that allowed him to throw more passes, and eventually set school marks for passing touchdowns and passing yards.
 Hornibrook was rated as a consensus three-star recruit.
 After originally committing to Pittsburgh, he followed Pitt coach Paul Chryst to the University of Wisconsin over Rutgers University, University of Akron, Yale University and University of Connecticut.